santiagobarreda/brms_tools/docs/week-2.md

 `f0 ~ 1 + ( 1 | uspeaker)`

-When you place a predictor in the formula in parenthesis, on the right-hand-side of a pipe, like this `( | predictor )`, you tell `brm` that you expect data to be clustered according to each category represented in the grouping vector.
+When you place a predictor in the formula in parenthesis and on the right-hand-side of a pipe, like this `( | predictor )`, you tell `brm` that you expect data to be clustered according to each category represented in the grouping vector.
 In this case, we are telling `brm` that each unique speaker is a cluster of data.
 Whatever you put in the left-hand-side of the parentheses `( in here | predictor )` is the model for each subcluster!

 So what does this model formula mean: `f0 ~ 1 + ( 1 | uspeaker)`?
-It tells `brm`: predict f0 based on only an intercept, and also calculate a separate intercept for each speaker.
+It tells `brm`: predict f0 based on only an intercept, but also allow intercept values to vary separately for each speaker.
 Effectively, this model formula is telling `brm` to figure out all the information presented in the figures above.

 This regression model is now something like this:

 $$
+f0_i \sim \mathcal{N}(\mu_i,\sigma) \\
-y = \mu_{overall} + \mu_{speaker}+\varepsilon
+\mu_i = Intercept + \beta_{uspeaker_i}
 (\#eq:24)
 $$

-Recall that when we predict an intercept in a regression model, we actually perform the following decomposition $\mu=parameter*1$.
-This means that we are actually just fitting a parameter that we expect to equal the value of the $\mu$ we are interested in.

-Below, where I have decomposed each $\mu$ into its constituent 'predictors' (1) and parameters ($a, b$).

-$$
-y = a*1 + b_{speaker}*1 + \varepsilon
-(\#eq:25)
-$$
+In English, the model above says: we expect f0 to be normally distributed.
+The f0 value we expect for any given token is equal to some overall average ($Intercept$), and some value associated with each the individual speaker (\beta_{uspeaker,i}) who uttered the trial.

-In addition to the  coefficient estimating the overall intercept ($a$), we know have another term $b_{speaker}$.
+In addition to the  coefficient estimating the overall intercept, we know have another term $\beta_{uspeaker}$.
 This coefficient is actually a set of coefficients since it has a different value for each speaker (its a vector).
-It has a different value for each speaker because it will reflect variation in $\mu_{speaker}$.
+It has a different value for each speaker because it will reflect variation in $\mu_{speaker}$, the average f0 value produced by each speaker.
 However, $\mu_{speaker}$ is a random variable since it reflects the random average f0 of each person drawn from the population.
-If $\mu_{speaker}$ behaves like a random variable, then the coefficients that reflect this value in our model ($b_{speaker}$) will behave in the same way.
+If $\mu_{speaker}$ behaves like a random variable, then the coefficients that reflect this value in our model ($\beta_{uspeaker}$) will behave in the same way.

 This means that actually our model has *two* random variables.
 The first one is the error term $\varepsilon \sim \mathcal{N}(0,\sigma_{error})$, which has a mean of 0 and a standard deviation which we can refer to as $\sigma_{error}$.
-The second is the random, speaker-specific intercepts, or by-speaker intercepts, that can also be thought of as random draw from a normal distribution.
+The second is the random terms that allow for speaker-specific adjustments to the intercept ($\beta_{uspeaker}$), that can also be thought of as random draw from a normal distribution.

-A careful consideration of the model in equation 2.4 suggests that this model wouldn't really work.
-If the overall mean is 220 Hz and a speaker's average is 230, this would suggest a predicted average of 450 ($\mu_{overall} + \mu_{speaker}$) for this speaker.
+A careful consideration of the model in equation 2.4 suggests that the ($\beta_{uspeaker}$) coefficients can't actually be exactly equal to $\mu_{speaker}$), the average f0 for a speaker.
+If the overall mean (the intercept) is 220 Hz and a speaker's average is 230, this would suggest a predicted average of 450 ($\mu_{overall} + \mu_{speaker}$) for this speaker.
 Clearly that is not how the model should be working.

 Recall that I previously said that regression models encode *differences*.
-Our model already encodes the overall data average in the $\mu_{overall}$ parameter.
-Thus, the speaker-specific averages only need to contain information about *differences* to this overall average.
+Our model already encodes the overall data average in the intercept parameter.
+Thus, the speaker-specific averages only need to contain information about *differences* to this reference value.
 As a result, the model parameters for mean f0 across all speakers will be centered at 0 (i.e., the average), and will tend to be normally distributed with a population-specific standard deviation.

 Since our model parameters represent speaker-specific deviations rather than their actual mean f0s, people often use this symbol, $\gamma$, for them instead of $\mu$, where $\gamma = \mu_{speaker} - \mu_{overall}$.
 We can show the expected distribution of this variable below, where $\sigma_{speakers}$ is a population-specific standard deviation term.

 $$
-\gamma_{uspeaker} \sim \mathcal{N}(0,\sigma_{speakers})
+\gamma_{i} \sim \mathcal{N}(0,\sigma_{speakers}) \\
+\beta_{i} = \gamma_{i}

 (\#eq:26)
 $$